ryanhansen2222/csci-432-fall2020/README.md

 course that result in barriers to your inclusion or accurate assessment of achievement, please notify the instructor as soon as possible and/or contact Disability Services or the Office of Institutional Equity.

+### Taking a Class during the COVID-19 Pandemic

+This class will be held synchronously online.
+However, you (or your family/friends) might become ill with COVID-19 or something else, which can make even remote attendance difficult.
+If this happens, please communicate with the instructor as soon as possible to minimize impact on your academic experience.
+Also, we welcome feedback throughout the semester about what is working well / not working well with the online delivery.
+Doing so will help this be a better experience for all!

 ## MSU Policies